fmemuir/COASTGUARD/README.md

 If you would like to share your use of this toolkit, please cite it as appropriate:
 - Muir, F. M. E., Hurst, M. D., Richardson-Foulger, L., Naylor, L. A., Rennie, A. F. (2024).
 VedgeSat: An automated, open-source toolkit for coastal change monitoring using satellite-derived vegetation edges. *Earth Surface Processes and Landforms, in press.* [https://doi.org/10.1002/esp.5835](https://doi.org/10.1002/esp.5835)
 - Muir, F. M. E. (2023).
 COASTGUARD.
 GitHub. [https://github.com/fmemuir/COASTGUARD](https://github.com/fmemuir/COASTGUARD)
-Please let us know if you do, we'd love to see COASTGUARD and COASTGUARD.VedgeSat in use across the world!
+Please let us know if you do, we'd love to see COASTGUARD and the VedgeSat tool in use across the world!